antmicro/kenning-pipeline-manager/docs/source/graph-builder.md

 node.instance_name = 'Instance name of a node'
 ```

-On the other hand, if a user wanted to alter a property (from the list of `properties` of a node), she or he should use an indirect method:
+On the other hand, if user wanted to alter a property (from the list of `properties` of a node), she or he should use an indirect method:
 ```python
 try:
     # Use of `set_property` is recommended to set values of properties of a node.